JahsiasWhite/AudioShape/README.md

    - Themes?
    - Youtube?
 10. Add ability to add image !
 WILL WRITE TO THAT FILE THEN
-11. Full screen mode
-12. lazy loading
+11. lazy loading
-13. Add a queue system
+12. Add a queue system
-14. Audio spectrum
-15. Cleanup packages, I know wave-encoder is not used
+13. Cleanup packages, I know wave-encoder is not used
-16. Need to export to mp3, rn, exporting to WAV is creating audio files x10 as big as their original
+14. Need to export to mp3, rn, exporting to WAV is creating audio files x10 as big as their original
-17. Shuffle
+15. Shuffle
-18. Resturcture styles, does creating all of these extra folders take up a lot of storage??
+16. Resturcture styles, does creating all of these extra folders take up a lot of storage??

 999 Easy file/song sharing